Non-negative responsiveness

-A 4-candidate Yee diagram under IRV.
-The diagram shows who would win an IRV election if the electorate is centered at a particular point.
-Moving the electorate to the left can cause a right-wing candidate to win, and vice versa.
-Black lines show the optimal solution (achieved by Condorcet or score voting).

-The non-negative responsiveness or monotonicity criterion is a voting system criterion used to evaluate both single and multiple winner ranked voting systems.
-A ranked voting system satisfies non-negative responsiveness if it is neither possible to prevent the election of a candidate by ranking them higher on some of the ballots, nor possible to elect an otherwise unelected candidate by ranking them lower on some of the ballots (while nothing else is altered on any ballot).
-That is to say, in single winner elections no winner is harmed by up-ranking and no loser is helped by down-ranking.
-Voting systems that violate non-negative responsiveness can be said to exhibit the negative response, perversity, or additional support paradox.
+Non-negative responsiveness or monotonicity is a property of a social choice rule, which says that increasing a candidate's rank on some ballots should not cause them to lose (or vice versa, that decreasing a candidate's rank should not cause them to win).
+This means rankings can be interpreted as ordering candidates from best to worst, with higher ranks corresponding to more support.
+Voting systems that violate non-negative responsiveness can be said to exhibit negative response, perversity, or an additional support paradox.

 Perversity is often described by social choice theorists as an exceptionally severe kind of electoral pathology, as such rules can have "backwards" responses to voters' opinions, where popularity causes defeat while unpopularity leads to a win.
-Similar rules treat the well-being of some voters as "less than worthless".
+Such rules treat the well-being of some voters as "less than worthless".
 These issues have led to constitutional prohibitions on such systems as violating the right to equal and direct suffrage.
 Negative response is often cited as an example of a perverse incentive, as rules with negative response can incentivize politicians to take extreme or unpopular positions in an attempt to shed excess votes.

 Most ranked methods (including Borda and all common round-robin rules) satisfy non-negative responsiveness, as do all common rated voting methods (including approval, highest medians, and score).
 (Note: Apart from majority judgment, these systems satisfy an even stronger form of non-negative responsiveness: if there is a tie, any increase in a candidate's rating will break the tie in that candidate's favor.)

 Negative responsiveness occurs in instant-runoff voting (IRV), the single transferable vote, and the two-round system.
 Some quota-based apportionment methods also violate the rule, as can the randomized Condorcet method in cases of cyclic ties.

 The participation criterion is closely related, but different.
 While non-negative responsiveness deals with a voter changing their opinion (or vote), participation deals with situations where a voter choosing to cast a ballot at all has a backwards effect on the election.